zeromq/czmq/README.md

     CZMQ_EXPORT size_t
         zhash_size (zhash_t *self);

-    //  Make copy of hash table; if supplied table is null, returns null.
-    //  Does not copy items themselves.
-Rebuilds new table so may be slow on
-    //  very large tables.
-NOTE: only works with item values that are strings
-    //  since there's no other way to know how to duplicate the item value.
-    CZMQ_EXPORT zhash_t *
-        zhash_dup (zhash_t *self);

-    //  Return keys for items in table.
-If you remove items from this list you
+    //  Return a zlist_t containing the keys for the items in the table.
+It is
-    //  must free the key value yourself.
+    //  safe to use this list after destroying the hash table or items in it.
     CZMQ_EXPORT zlist_t *
         zhash_keys (zhash_t *self);